Handwriting Recognition with Recurrent Neural Networks

 4.2 Edit Distance (Levenshtein)

-A validation edit distance below 0.5 means the majority of predicted words are either fully correct or differ from the target by at most one character insertion, deletion, or substitution — achieved within the strict 10,000-parameter constraint.
+A validation edit distance below 0.5 means most predicted words are either correct or off by one character.
+This was achieved within the 10,000-parameter limit.

 Val Edit Distance (final)